MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-list.md

 ### Duplicate a list

-You can select the ellipsis (**...**) to duplicate a list, move it up or down within the section, or delete it from the Pages workspace inside design studio.
+From the Pages workspace inside design studio, you can select the ellipsis (**...**) on the list component to duplicate a list, move it up or down within the section, or delete it .

 ## List filters